Five Hotels in Buenos Aires I wish I could afford to stay in…

-…and how to experience them anyway, on the cheap!
+…and how to experience them on the cheap!

 So, how to experience this hotel without paying a dime?
 Just walk in the lobby and do your most confident impression of a paying hotel guest.
-Take the elevator up to the 17th floor, and take in the wonderful view of the Rio de la Plata, seeing right the way over to Uruguay on a good day.
-Exit soon after, before security come and give you the privilege of a personal escort out of the building
+Take the elevator up to the 17th floor, and take in the wonderful view of the Rio de la Plata, seeing right the way over to Uruguay on a good day – a definite 5 star view.
+Exit soon after, before security come and give you the privilege of a personal escort out of the building.

 3. The Hotel Alvear, Recoleta

-For the rest of us mere mortals, the Alvear offers an alternative - and something of an institution for in the know visitors to Buenos Aires.
+For the rest of us, the Alvear offers an alternative – and something of an institution for in the know visitors to Buenos Aires.
 Well, at least those that are in to tea and cake.
-For 55 pesos a head, you can indulge in an afternoon high tea at the Alvear’s beautifully appointed L’Orangerie cafe, and pretend you are rich for a few sweet, sweet moments, accompanied by a few sweet, sweet cakes and pastries.
+Indulge in an afternoon high tea at the Alvear’s beautifully appointed L’Orangerie cafe, and for a few sweet, sweet moments (accompanied by a few sweet, sweet cakes and pastries) you are a flesh-and-blood Alvear guest.
 Just make sure you dress the part.

-The most fantastical hotel in Buenos Aires, fresh from the warped mind of designer Phillipe Starck, and the straining ego of Argentine entrepreneur Alan Faena.
+The most fantastical 5 star hotel in Buenos Aires, fresh from the warped mind of designer Phillipe Starck, and the straining ego of Argentine entrepreneur Alan Faena.
 A potent combination, heightened by your own personal ‘experience manager’, there to respond to your every whim, as you create your own mini-universe within the swish former docklands of Puerto Madero.
-But don’t lose yourself quite yet… there’s the small matter of a US$400 per night bill to address at some point in time!

-Fret not, for there is another way for the canny budget traveler like yourself to experience this hotel.
-Cocktails at the Faena’s “Library Lounge” (down the corridor on the right, just after the outdoor pool), complete with film set surroundings and kitsch mounted deer heads on the walls, should set you back about 30 pesos a go.
+Though the cost may be high, fret not, for there is another way to experience this hotel.
+Cocktails at the Faena’s “Library Lounge” (down the corridor on the right, just after the outdoor pool), complete with film set surroundings and kitsch mounted deer heads on the walls is an excellent taste of this alternate ‘universe.’
 Just make sure you check out the enchanting entrance corridor and toilets while you’re there (yes, even the toilets are out of this world at the Faena).

 1. The Four Seasons ‘La Mansion’, Recoleta

-This cute little mansion in the grounds of the Four Seasons hotel (see first picture at top of this post) is so expensive that only world famous rock and pop stars like U2, the Rolling Stones and Madonna can afford to stay there.
-And that must mean it’s great, right?
-Well, my economic situation means I can’t realistically confirm that, but the building certainly is a cut above most hotels - a wonderful turn of the 20th century French mansion house that looks plucked from the Loire valley.
-Let’s just hope the latest rock star in residence hasn’t thrown all the wide screen TVs out of the window
+This cute little mansion in the grounds of the Four Seasons hotel is so expensive that only world famous rock and pop stars like U2, the Rolling Stones and Madonna can afford to stay there.
+Even from the outside, its easy to see that the building certainly is a cut above most hotels – a wonderful turn of the 20th century French mansion house that looks plucked from the Loire valley.

-Let’s not even mention a nightly price for this place, and go straight to the ‘budget’ option.
+Let’s not even mention a nightly price for this place, and go straight to the alternative 5 star option.
 Sunday brunch downstairs at the Four Season’s La Mansion is a great chance to take in the full mansion house experience, while gorging yourself on the best breakfast in BA.
-OK, so it’ll set you back 125 pesos per person, but trust me, you’ll feel like a rock star throughout, and for a good while afterwards.
-Well, more accurately, you’ll feel a rock star does at breakfast, but we all have to start somewhere, I guess
+The brunch isn’t cheap, but you’ll feel like a rock star throughout, and for a good while afterwards.

 Wow what an experience that would be !!
 Good luck Robert